oscarpedrero/BloodyBoss/README.md

 ```
 [Main]

-## Determines whether the random encounter timer is enabled or not.
+## Determines whether the boss spawn timer is enabled or not.
 # Setting type: Boolean
 # Default value: true
 Enabled = true